florophore/floro-next-demo/README.md

 ```

 The floro_infra/meta.floro.json should be committed to git (not git ignored).
-However, it is generated code and should not be manually altered.
+It is generated code and should NOT be manually altered.
 Resolve git conflicts on it with `floro module sync -b`.

 ### You're done integrating the APIs🎉!